mlinke-ai/kev_in/docs/api/user.md

 | `user_offset` | `int` | optional | `1` | The lowest index to return when a page is requested. |
 | `user_limit` | `int` | optional | `1` | The size of a page.
 If a page is requested and `user_limit` is not set `config.MAX_ITEMS_RETURNED` gets used as default value. |

-Note: If no argument is sent, the system returns the user data of the logged in client.
+Note: If no argument is sent, the system returns the user data of the logged in client (not as dict).

 ### Response